 Q: WHAT IS YOUR GREATEST PROFESSIONAL ACCOMPLISHMENT?

-Most physicians in my specialty consider the new lives they bring into the world as their greatest professional accomplishment.
+A: Most physicians in my specialty consider the new lives they bring into the world as their greatest professional accomplishment.
 That is top tier – the gold medal, so to speak – for me as well.
 But there are two others that run very close to the top.

 Silver

-The first is the number students that I have trained over my long career.
+The first is the of number students that I have trained over my long career.
 As the Director of Reproductive Medicine at our hospital, I have taught and mentored hundreds of residents during their years of training in Obstetrics and Gynecology.
 While many of them are now reproductive specialists themselves, the majority of them are delivering health care of other types to women in communities across the United States.
 Beyond that, I have introduced thousands of students in their formative years – be they medical students, college students, and even high school students through my summer internship program – to pursue careers in women’s health.
-Teaching can be short or long term, but it often includes for the student a moment of inspiration whose ripple last a lifetime.
+Teaching can be short or long term, but it often includes for the student a moment of inspiration whose ripple effect will last a lifetime.
 My life as a teacher and mentor, therefore, wins the silver.

 Bronze